 - Regular naps: risk of heart disease is about 1/3 lower than if you keep on pushing yourself

-- Exactly which foods belong in the Mediterranean diet is controversial, partly because there is such variety between different countries.
+- Exactly which foods belong in the Mediterranean and Blue Zone diet is a source of some controversy, partly because there is such variety of foods between the different countries.
+These countries include Sardinia, Ikaria (Greece), Okinawa (Japan), Loma Linda (California) and Costa Rica (Central America),

-- The diet prescribed in the studies is high in plant foods, and relatively low in animal foods.
+- The diet prescribed in the studies is high in plant foods, and relatively low in meats.

 - However, eating fish and seafood is recommended at least twice a week.

-The Mediterranean lifestyle also involves regular physical activity, sharing meals with other people, belonging to a community and generally enjoying life!
+The Mediterranean and Blue Zone lifestyle also involves regular physical activity, sharing meals with other people, belonging to a community and generally enjoying life!

 m: 07743 572421